charlesmchen/WeView2/whyWeView2.md

 <!-- TEMPLATE START -->

-* The syntax of iOS Auto Layout can be difficult to work with.
-Here's an example taken from Apple's sample code of how to center a button at the bottom of it's superview with a certain spacing using iOS Auto Layout:
+* The syntax of iOS Auto Layout can be difficult to work with. _Here's a simple comparison_, based on Apple's sample code demonstrating how to center a button at the bottom of it's superview with a certain spacing using _iOS Auto Layout_:

 {% gist 6504510 %}

-iOS Auto Layout also supports a Visual Format Language.
+iOS Auto Layout also supports a _Visual Format Language_.
 Here's the sample layout using VFL:

 {% gist 6504515 %}

 WeView's is designed to yield concise, readable code.
-Here's the equivalent logic using a WeView:
+Here's the equivalent logic using a _WeView_:

 {% gist 6504519 %}